 This summer’s college courses included 45 students in the California Institute for Regenerative Medicine (CIRM) Bridges program, coming from local California State University campuses as well as Pasadena City College.
 The CIRM Bridges course is designed to prepare students for research placements.
 Therefore, they learned not only the latest techniques, but also how to work independently in a laboratory setting.
 Even after the course ended, Pathways continued to provide scientific consultation and support during the students’ research placements.

 After completing Pathways courses, students have gone on to achieve success in the sciences.
 Carla Gonzalez – a CIRM Bridges student in Summer 2016, continues to find value in what she learned:

 “Now, I am a student at Keck Graduate School pursuing a masters degree in Bioprocessing Engineering, and I continue to use the knowledge gained from Dr. Fox to conduct research in the expansion of stem cells.
 The mentorship Dr. Fox fosters has catalyzed my current academic path, and I will continue to use her knowledge and experience to help me further my career,” states Gonzalez.

 Some of the most ambitious Pathways students have expressed interest in attending more courses next summer.
 Luckily, Pathways is already planning to expand its college course offerings and add an afterschool program in stem cell engineering for high school students.
 For those who express an early interest in science, Pathways is also developing programs for pre-school/kindergarten and Elementary programs that will introduce children to the study of biology.
-Middle school curriculum is also underway – all of these new programs are expected to open in 2018.
+Preschool curriculum is also underway – all of these new programs are expected to open in 2018.

 Stay tuned for information on new programs and stories of our students’ achievements in their scientific pursuits.
 2017 was a great year, and we expect even more from 2018!